-- D. The hearing examiner may examine witnesses, call witnesses, and call for introduction of documents. - 2.20 BRIEFS: If any party requests permission to file a post-hearing brief, the hearing examiner shall permit all parties to file briefs and shall set a time, for the filing of briefs which normally shall be no longer than 10 days following the close of the hearing.
-Briefs shall be filed with the director and copies shall be served on all parties. - 2.21 HEARING EXAMINER REPORTS: The hearing examiner shall issue his or her report following the close of the hearing.
+11.21.2.20 BRIEFS: If any party requests permission to file a post-hearing brief, the hearing examiner shall permit all parties to file briefs and shall set a time, for the filing of briefs which normally shall be no longer than 10 days following the close of the hearing.
+Briefs shall be filed with the director and copies shall be served on all parties.

+11.21.2.21 HEARING EXAMINER REPORTS: The hearing examiner shall issue his or her report following the close of the hearing.
 Except in extraordinary circumstances, which shall be set forth in the report, the report shall be issued no longer than 15 days following the close of the hearing or the submission of post-hearing briefs, whichever is later.
 The report shall make findings of fact, conclusions of law, and recommendations for the determination of issues, and shall adequately explain the hearing examiner's reasoning.
 The hearing examiner shall serve the report on all parties and the board.

-2.22 BOARD REVIEW OF HEARING EXAMINER REPORTS AND DIRECTOR DECISIONS:
+11.21.2.22BOARD REVIEW OF HEARING EXAMINER REPORTS AND DIRECTORDECISIONS: